apollographql/apollo-kotlin/ROADMAP.md

 ### Release 4.0

 The next major release of Apollo Kotlin 4.0 which will include breaking changes is currently in a state of pre planning.
+You can review this [umbrella issue](https://github.com/apollographql/apollo-kotlin/issues/4171) which identifies some of the potential changes in 4.0.

 ### `release-2.x` branch